LLNL/sonar-driver/create-ingestor/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d, --debug           debug this script
+  -h, --help            show this help message and exit -d, --dry             dry run
+  -g, --debug           debug this script
   -i INGEST_FILE, --ingest-file INGEST_FILE
-                        file to use as ingestion point, defaults to <table>.kafka -p PRIMARY_KEY, --primary_key PRIMARY_KEY
+                        file to use as ingestion point, defaults to <table>.kafka -p PRIMARY_KEY, --primary-key PRIMARY_KEY
                         one or more primary keys, comma-separated, no spaces.
                         NOTE: this argument is required if Cassandra table is not yet created
                         examples:
                             primary_key
                             primary_key1,primary_key2
-  -c CLUSTER_KEY, --cluster_key CLUSTER_KEY
+  -c CLUSTER_KEY, --cluster-key CLUSTER_KEY
                         one or more cluster keys, comma-separated, no spaces
                         examples:
                            cluster_key